I am on a Leave of Absence until Spring 2024. I look forward to connecting with you when I resume work duties in spring.

 My Commitment to Equity

 I am an ally to racially minoritized students and LGBTQIA2S+ students.
-I am pleased to work in partnership with and support of student athletes, students with disabilities and learning differences, DACA/AB-540 students, Guardian Scholars, EOPS students, system-impacted students, veterans, and all our diverse student populations.
-I am particularly proud to support the Indigenous Club at the College.
+I am pleased to work in partnership with and in support of student athletes, students with disabilities and learning differences, DACA/AB-540 students, Guardian Scholars, EOPS students, system-impacted students, veterans, and all our diverse student populations.

 I am deeply committed to serving minoritized students, and I use equity-minded approaches in my teaching.
 I am co-author of a laboratory manual for biological anthropology (published by W.W.
 Norton and Co. and now in its second edition) that employs active and cooperative strategies to foster student learning and critical thinking.
 I have also co-authored teaching materials (also with W.W.
 Norton and Co.) that specifically focus on promoting the contributions of BIPOC scientists as part of antiracist and decolonizing approaches to teaching biological anthropology.